gorhill/httpswitchboard/README.md

 black- or gray-list a component.
 Gray-listing means the blocked or allowed status will be inherited from another entry in the matrix.

-Red square: effectively black-listed, i.e. requests are prevented from reaching their destination.
+-Red square = effectively black-listed, i.e. requests are prevented from reaching their destination:

-Green square: effectively white-listed, i.e. requests are allowed to reach their intended destination.
+    * Dark red square: the specific domain name and/or type of request is specifically black-listed.

-Bright red square: the specific domain name and/or type of request is specifically black-listed.
+    * Faded red square: the black-list status in inherited because the entry is gray-listed.

-Faded red square: the black-list status in inherited because the entry is gray-listed.
+- Green square = effectively white-listed, i.e. requests are allowed to reach their intended destination.

-Bright green square: the specific domain name and/or type of request is specifically white-listed.
+    * Bright green square: the specific domain name and/or type of request is specifically white-listed.

-Faded green square: the white-list status in inherited because the entry is gray-listed.
+    * Faded green square: the white-list status in inherited because the entry is gray-listed.

 The top-left cell in the matrix represents the default global setting, which